By: Cassandra Steele, online fundraising and digital marketing communications professional.

 - Don’t make this big decision in a silo, your nonprofit CRM affects every facet of your nonprofit so make sure everyone is involved

-- A selection committee will give you access to each person’s experience and knowledge of nonprofit CRM software
+- A selection committee will give you access to each person’s experience and knowledge of nonprofit CRM software or nonprofit membership software

 - Ensure your staff have the opportunity to weigh in on the nonprofit CRM that you choose and that they feel heard